top of page

 My first book, Writing: A Fact & Fun Book, synthesized everything that I had learned about the visual language.
 This meant that I started writing by thinking about the building blocks that we all use in order to communicate ideas.

 When Tim Wynne-Jones and I wrote Rosie Backstage, I drew on my love of acting and the effect of the sounds of words.
 Tim and I both share a passion for the magic of theatre, and how ideas are expressed on the stage.
+My work in theatre has a direct relationship to how I write my novels.
+It gives me a deep sense of the physical relationship of characters on the page.
+It informs how I pace a scene, and how I hear unspoken moments.
+It has been very useful in writing my graphic novel Looking at the Sky: How Dr. Janusz Korczak Fought for Children's Rights.

 bottom of page